-In my position at the World Bank, I lead policy dialogue with tax authorities in several Latin American countries, and have also worked with other government agencies, such as the Ministry of Public Service and the Customs Authority in Tunisia, and the Ministry for Oil and Gas in Yemen.
+In my position at the World Bank, I have lead policy dialogue with tax authorities in several Latin American countries, and have also worked with other government agencies, such as the Ministry of Public Service and the Customs Authority in Tunisia, and the Ministry for Oil and Gas in Yemen.
 This work has exposed me to a wide array of policy questions in developing countries.
 I have (co)-authored the following policy documents:

 These notes analyze a particular sector (e.g. a country’s tax system), identify bottlenecks and discuss reform options.
 The World Bank often prepares policy notes for the incoming government after an election.

 - Brazil's Tax system: Overview and Policy Options (2018) [lead author]